Money for learning 16+

-Students aged 19+ may have to pay some or all of the costs depending on the course level, the level of qualification you have and your circumstances.
-Students aged over 24 can apply for a 24+ Advanced Learning Loan.
-From August 2016, they will be replaced by Advanced Learner Loans, which will be available to students aged 19 or over and studying an approved course at Level 3 up to and including Level 6
+Students aged 19+ may have to pay some or all of the costs depending on the course level, the level of qualification they have and their circumstances.
+Advanced Learner Loans are available to students aged 19 or over, studying an approved course at Level 3 up to and including Level 6

 Apprentices get at least the National Minimum Wage for apprentices and many get more.

 Trainees may get help with travel and meals and may be able to apply for other learning support.